quantum9Innovation/axiom/content/posts/pythagorean.md

 Your first instinct is probably to try and factor to get rid of the annoying $ \sin x $ term and then hope everything simplifies to yield a $ \tan^{2}x $ term somehow.
 But what if *all three* trigonometric functions could be expressed in terms of a single variable $ t $?
 Then the problem simply becomes algebra: simplify the rational functions of $ t $ on both sides and show they're equivalent.
-Here's what it would look like if we expressed everything in terms of $ t $ using the Weierstrass substitution and then wrote the left and right side as rational functions:
+Here's what it would look like if we expressed everything in terms of $ t $ using the Weierstrass substitution and then wrote the left and right sides as rational functions:

 $$ \frac{\left(1-t^{2}\right)^{4}-\left(2t\right)^{4}}{\left(1-t^{2}\right)^{2}\left(1+t^{2}\right)^{2}} = 1-\frac{\left(2t\right)^{2}}{\left(1-t^{2}\right)^{2}} $$